Vitamin E is one

 E is found in the adipose tissue (19,32).
 Over 90% of this pool

-are found as a part of an adipocyte fat droplet whereas the remaining
+are found as a part of an adipocyte fat droplet, whereas, the

-amount is found mainly in adipocyte cellular membrane.
-The storage
+remaining amount is found mainly in adipocyte cellular membrane.

-over two years to alter the ratio of alpha to gamma isoforms.
+It takes over two years to alter the ratio of alpha to gamma

-Previous studies have shown that the ratio is altered as the
+isoforms.
+Previous studies have shown that the ratio is altered

-alpha vitamer replaces the gamma vitamer, which is reduced by
+as the alpha vitamer replaces the gamma vitamer, which is reduced

-70% (31).
-Concentrations of vitamin E cover a wide range in body
+by 70% (31).
+Concentrations of vitamin E cover a wide range in

-tissues.
-In the plasma the concentration of vitamin E is approximately
+body tissues.
+In the plasma, the concentration of vitamin E is

-27 umol/l.
-Within skeletal muscle protein the vitamin E concentration
+approximately 27 umol/l.
+Within skeletal muscle protein, the